MattScicluna/IFT6269-Final-Project/README.md

 - input is the input size
 - output is the output size
 - hs is the size of the hidden layers
+- trainL is the loss on the train set
+- valL is the loss on the validation set

+It's an ugly but descriptive name.